Surge of New Yorkers relocating to Florida, new numbers show

 At just more than 14,000 people, the data showed that more New York residents moved to Palm Beach County than any other county in Florida from September to March.

-New York was by far the number one source of Florida transplants.
+New York was by far the No. 1 source of Florida transplants.
 New Jersey came in second, followed by Georgia, Illinois, and California.

 Scripps Only Content 2021